MinkyuKim97/BMD-Battery-Management-Division-/README.md

 ## Project Aesthetic/Technology
-### Website
+### BMD Database Website

 The website is designed to feel like a government platform, clean, minimal, and clearly organized.
 Because the BMD site focuses on delivering information, I avoid unnecessary decoration.

-The site is built with React.
-It uses LocalStorage to track previous visits and loads data that matches the user’s name.
-React was the best choice because it allows real-time updates based on other users’ data.

 The database uses Firebase Firestore.
-Given the project scale, Firestore handles the data comfortably and makes it easy to detect changes in user data and display updates instantly.
+Firestore handles the data comfortably and makes it easy to detect changes in user data and display updates instantly.

 ### Hardware Installation